NixOS/rfcs/rfcs/0182-user-management.md

 - Extensibility

-  Users can extend the module set by writing their own, leveraged by overlay and other Nix language constructs.
+  Users can extend the module set by writing their own.

 - Scalability